 China Gambling Regulation

 Gambling RegulationChina, formally known as the People’s Republic of China (PRC), is a country of superlatives.
-To start with, it is the most populous nation in the world, having over 1.4 billion inhabitants as of 2021.
-It is the third biggest country on the planet and the largest one in Asia, with a total area of 9.7 million sq. kilometers.
-China has also become an economic powerhouse over the past decade and ranks second after the United States with a nominal gross domestic product of $16.8 trillion in 2021.
+To start with, it is the most populous nation in the world, with more than 1.4 billion inhabitants as of 2021.
+It is the third largest country on the planet and the biggest in Asia, covering 9.7 million square kilometers.
+China has also become an economic powerhouse over the past decade and ranks second after the United States, with a nominal gross domestic product of $16.8 trillion in 2021.

-The main drivers of the country’s economic growth are the agriculture, manufacturing, technology, and service sectors.
-All these factors are a solid foundation for a thriving gambling industry, so perhaps you will find it surprising that nearly all forms of gambling are strictly prohibited in mainland China.
+The main drivers of the country’s economic growth are agriculture, manufacturing, technology and services.
+All these factors create a solid foundation for a thriving gambling industry, so perhaps you will find it surprising that nearly all forms of gambling are strictly prohibited in mainland China.

-The only exceptions are the government-run Sports Lottery and Welfare Lottery that offer several types of sports bets and number games.
-Chinese law does not legally define these forms of betting as gambling.
+The only exceptions are the government-run Sports Lottery and Welfare Lottery, which offer several types of sports bets and number games.
+Chinese law does not classify these forms of betting as gambling.

 Laws on Gambling in China